Bben01/oral-bagrut/README.md

 A website made to ease student distribution to the teachers during oral tests.

-### The problem
+### Introduction

 In a normal situation, students start their tests in a classroom and let the room supervisor know when they are ready to pass their tests.
-The examiners then go to the rooms to take a student with them.
+The examiners have to return to the preparation room each time they finish with a student to take a newly available one.
-This action takes a lot of time and can be unfair to some students who wait for a long time in the classroom.

-### The solution

-I created a tool that allows supervisors to make a list of available students in the room they are and receive a notification when a teacher is ready to take a student.
+Oral-bagrut is a website that makes it possible to manage the queue of students in an efficient way, to streamline the system and make it faster.

 ## How does it work?